digidigital/quakejs-installer/mods/Readme.md

 the content server and updates the manifest.

 You can create a serverconfig for the mod in the serverconfigs folder.
-Name it *modfoldername*.cfg so the installer is able to copy it int the right mod-folder.
+Name it *modfoldername*.cfg so the installer is able to copy it in the right mod-folder.
 It will be renamed to serverconfig.cfg

 Mods that you usually put into the baseq3-folder (e.g. weapon replacements) should go into